New XC40 Recharge P8 marks the Swedish brand’s first major foray into the battery-electric segment.

 New infotainment system

-Following the strategy by Tesla and others with their battery-electric vehicles, the XC40 Recharge is very much a smartphone on wheels, being the first Volvo that’s able to receive bigger operating system and software updates over-the-air.
+Following the strategy by Tesla and others with their battery-electric vehicles, the XC40 Recharge is very much a smartphone on wheels, being the first Volvo that’s able to receive bigger operating systems and software updates over the air.
 According to Volvo Cars, this means that drivers will see their owner experience evolve over time, as the vehicle receives new and more advanced software, causing it to advance and improve over the day it left the factory.

 Volvo has positioned the XC40 Recharge at the heart of the premium crossover segment, which is one of the fastest-growing in North America.
 Priced at $64,950 it is still very much a niche product, but one which Volvo hopes will clearly demonstrate that owning a pure electric vehicle doesn’t have to be all about compromise.